brandonduran/modis_cloud_radiative_kernels/README.md

 ## Running the Notebook

 Inside the data folder, two separate new folders should be created: "CTL" and "PDaer".
 Each folder should contain five files, corresponding to the first five variables listed in the input table above for each simulation.
 The naming convention should be *VARNAME.nc*, eg *TS.nc*.
+These netCDF files are too big to host on Github, but will happily be shared if requested (email bmduran at ucsd dot edu).